Kristina01111000/Drws_site/README.md

 - double check that emails are going out

--  logout page -> what else should be on it
+-  logout page -> what else should be on it, image of practice?
-- Make font bigger in the course, make the one size smaller than the rest